Detroit Grand Prix (IndyCar): Downtown revival

 Mere weeks after the 2022 IndyCar schedule was announced, Penske Entertainment Group revealed that altering the Detroit Grand Prix to a single race weekend was done as part of a proposal discussed with the city of Detroit to return the race back to the Renaissance Center, utilizing a new downtown circuit beginning in 2023.
 In November 2021, the City Council of Detroit unanimously approved Penske Entertainment's plan and announced an initial three-year contract to return the Detroit Grand Prix back to the downtown streets for a single race weekend beginning in 2023.

-The new downtown circuit is based on lessons learned from the Nashville street circuit.
-It is designed to be less disruptive to city traffic while also being more accessible to spectators and having more points of visibility to the racing than the old Detroit street circuit.
-The new circuit features ten corners and is 1.7 miles in length compared to the 2.5 mile circuit used by Formula One and CART and the 2.35 mile Raceway on Belle Isle.
+The new downtown circuit is based on lessons learned from the Nashville Street Circuit.
+It is designed to be less disruptive to city traffic while also being more accessible to spectators and having more points of visibility to the racing than the old Detroit Street Circuit.
+The new circuit features ten corners and is 1.645 mi in length compared to the 2.500 mi circuit used by Formula One and CART and the 2.360 mi Raceway at Belle Isle Park.
 It travels from the start/finish line on Atwater Street and heads onto Schwarzer Street, Franklin Street, and Rivard Street in the first series of corners.
 From Rivard Street drivers make a sharp left turn onto the circuit's most prominent feature, a 0.7 mile straightaway down East Jefferson Avenue.
 This straightaway is the longest straightaway on an IndyCar street circuit.
 The circuit then turns onto Bates Street before heading back onto Atwater Street.
-The only part of the old Detroit street circuit used on the new circuit is the old circuit's 16th and 17th corners that were then known as The Ford Corner.
+The only part of the old Detroit Street Circuit used on the new circuit is the old circuit's 16th and 17th corners that were then known as The Ford Corner.
 On the new circuit this section includes the 8th and 9th corners.
-Neither of the tunnels nor side streets used on the old Detroit street circuit are used on the new circuit to minimize impact on local businesses and city traffic around downtown Detroit.
+Neither of the tunnels nor side streets used on the old Detroit Street Circuit are used on the new circuit to minimize impact on local businesses and city traffic around downtown Detroit.
 To increase spectator viewership IndyCar and Penske Entertainment offer free viewership at multiple points along the circuit.
 In 2021, the Detroit City Council stated the entire circuit would be fully resurfaced before the race.